heathnevis/bogos/README.md

 # bogos
-Simple game made in comp sci class as the final project Made with Cogan
+Simple game made in comp sci class as the final project, made with Cogan